Mount Gower

 Mount Gower (also known as Big Hill), is the highest mountain on Australia's subtropical Lord Howe Island in the Tasman Sea.
 With a height of 875 m above sea level, and a relatively flat 27 ha summit plateau, it stands at the southern end of Lord Howe, just south of the island's second highest peak, the 777 m high Mount Lidgbird, from which it is separated by the saddle at the head of Erskine Valley.

+Ascending Gower involves a popular guided 8-hour hike that is said to be strenuous but that does not require climbing skill or experience.

-Ascending Gower entails a popular, guided, strenuous 8-hour return hike, though no special climbing skills are needed.
-The mountain is covered with rainforest, including cloud forest at the summit, containing many of the island's endemic plants.
+The rainforest-covered mountain is capped with a cloud forest containing many of the island's endemic plants.